numpy/numpy/doc/source/reference/c-api/array.rst

     Copy from the source array, ``src``, into the destination array, ``dest``, performing a data-type conversion if necessary.
 If an error occurs return -1 (otherwise 0).
 The shape of ``src`` must be broadcastable to the shape of ``dest``.
-The data areas of dest and src must not overlap.
+    NumPy checks for overlapping memory when copying two arrays.

 .. c:function:: int PyArray_CopyObject(PyArrayObject* dest, PyObject* src)